Updated: January 31, 2025

 Nine questions to ask yourself before choosing Odoo vs. SAP ERP

 Improved reporting and planning, increased process visibility, and cost reduction are universal benefits of ERP systems.
-However, just as no size fits all, there is no ERP that would be equally perfect for any organization.
-That’s why, together with a business analyst and team lead developer experienced in ERP implementation, we’ve prepared a list of questions and accompanied them with the answers to help you finally figure out which ERP is suitable for you, or at least which one is not.
+However, just as no size fits all, there are no ERP systems that would be equally perfect for any organization.
+That’s why, together with a business analyst and team lead developer experienced in ERP implementation, we’ve prepared a list of questions and accompanied them with the answers to help you finally figure out which ERP is best suited for you, or at least which one is not.

 Odoo is an optimal solution if you have no more than a hundred orders on a daily basis, and you don’t need to collect and store a mind-boggling amount of data.
 But if you’ve installed Odoo while a startup, and since then your company has grown, experienced developers can customize the ERP to handle the amount of data you operate.

 SAP is designed on a different principle.
 It’s capable of storing and handling a huge amount of data for enterprises that process thousands or even millions of orders daily.
-For example, Amazon uses SAP since it has to handle more than 66 thousand orders per hour.
+For example, Amazon uses SAP since it has to handle nearly 500,000 orders per hour.
 However, it takes eternity to process such volumes of information — SAP’s slowness has even become a meme.

-Odoo helps small and medium businesses that can operate in one way today and change it tomorrow to stay competitive.
+Odoo helps small to medium sized businesses that can operate in one way today and change it tomorrow to stay competitive.
 This ERP is like a constructor, where you can easily assemble the whole system from the blocks, and if necessary, change the components.
-For instance, if the company changes the suppliers, their processes, such as the supply chain, also change.
+For instance, if the company changes the suppliers, their processes, such as the supply chain management, also change.
 Flexibility is the basis for survival in such companies.

-Odoo is the open-source ERP written in Python and made up of modules.
+Odoo is open-source software written in Python and made up of modules.
 You can make use of the ones you need and stay flexible in exploring new Odoo features and solutions.
-Popular programming language and modular structure make it easier for you to find developers with an appropriate level of expertise and experience.
+Popular programming language, modular and flexible nature make it easier for you to find developers with an appropriate level of expertise and experience.
 In this Odoo vs. SAP comparison, Odoo comes first in terms of the speed of ERP implementation.

 SAP, albeit consisting of modules, has a more tangled structure since it serves the needs of large international companies from the Fortune 1000 list.
 The ERP is written in C, C++, Java, and ABAP (a high-level programming language invented by SAP).
 By and large, it’s not a case where developers can grasp the system’s structure and logic at a mere glance — this ERP requires specialists with at least five years of expertise specifically in SAP, and finding them may become tricky.